 Sudden death in young people is rare, but those at risk can take precautions.
 Find out more about the risk factors, causes and treatments.By Mayo Clinic Staff

-Sudden death in people under age 35, often due to hidden heart defects or overlooked heart abnormalities, is rare.
-When these sudden deaths do occur, it's often during physical activity, such as playing a sport, and more often occurs in males than in females.
+Sudden death in people younger than 35, often due to undiscovered heart defects or overlooked heart abnormalities, is rare.
+When these sudden deaths occur, it's often during physical activity, such as playing a sport, and more often occurs in males than in females.

-Millions of elementary, high school and college athletes compete every year without incident.
-Fortunately, if you or your child is at risk of sudden death, there are screening tests for heart defects, and precautions you can take.
+Millions of elementary, high school and college athletes compete yearly without incident.
+If you or your child is at risk of sudden death, talk to your doctor about precautions you can take.